 christmas play

 I have a little secret to tell you.
-I don’t celebrate christmas.
+I don’t celebrate Christmas.
 Our family celebrates the opportunity to spend time together and enjoy each other’s company.

-So in all honesty, I am a little behind on the whole christmas shenanigans and have not really thought about the whole holiday.
+So in all honesty, I am a little behind on the whole Christmas shenanigans and have not really thought about the whole holiday.

 I know that for some there are long lines of family transitions and values.